Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How long will it take to send money to Namibia?

-It depends on your transfer method, the service used, how you’re paying for the transfer and how your recipient is collecting it.
+It can take days or even over a week to send money to Namibia, but it depends on your transfer method, the service used, how you’re paying for the transfer and how your recipient is collecting it.

 Emergency cash transfer